 Trend 1: Save Some Water

 Low-flow faucets are easy to purchase and install, and they decrease water usage by up to 40% compared to older faucet aerators, according to Conserve H2O.
 Low flush toilets and low flow showerheads decrease water usage, too.
 As far as your backyard is concerned, use rainwater storage instead of hoses when watering plants and completing other outdoor tasks to maximize your savings.
+If you have any blocked pipes that are affecting your water flow, you can hire a plumber to do cctv blocked drain inspections.

 Trend 2: Reclaimed Materials